I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 I'm glad you waited, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 How's it going, guys?

-It was brilliant, and it was a sleight of hand.
+It was brilliant and it was a sleight of hand.

-There wasn't a hundred soldiers killed in California.
+There wasn't 100 soldiers killed in California.

 And how many people were killed in Iraq this month?

-Uh but nobody's talking about that.
+But nobody's talking about that.

-You're you're trying to fudge this yourself.
+You're trying to fudge this yourself.

 They are in a war zone.